curl/everything-curl/usingcurl/netrc.md

 **login name**

-The user name string for the remote machine.
+The username string for the remote machine.
 You cannot use a space in the name.

 **password string**